Levan Akin’s latest drama, Crossing, is a glorious ode to the decency of humans and the richness of Istanbul.

 For all its themes of discrimination and ostracisation, Crossing keenly shows the obvious benefits of harmonious societies.
 Akin gently weaponises kindness and decency against such bigoted views; small acts such as a girl waving go far in showing how human connections can be built.
 Ultimately, Crossing is a lovely, life-affirming drama, without ever trivialising or simplifying the trans experience.
 Films such as this one should be treasured for their innate warmth, for those flickers of light amidst the hatred.

 Crossing premiered at the 2024 Berlin Film Festival.
-The movie will be released in select US theaters and UK & Irish cinemas on July 19 and globally on MUBI from August 30, 2024.
+The movie will be released in UK & Irish cinemas, select US theaters, and in Latin America, Germany, and more countries on July 19, 2024 and globally on MUBI from August 30, 2024.
 Read our Berlin Film Festival reviews!